Intestinal fibrosis or stricture

 The Centers for Disease Control and Prevention (CDC) reported that 8.6% of U.S. adults are diagnosed with type 2 diabetes mellitus (T2DM).
 T2DM is characterized by hyperglycemia with a combination of insulin resistance and relative insulin deficiency.
 Globally, more men are diagnosed with T2DM than women.
 The development of T2DM involves many factors and is a topic of intense research.

-Dr. Koon is an associate professor in UCLA’s Vatche and Tamar Manoukian Division of Digestive Diseases.
+Prof. Koon is a professor in UCLA’s Vatche and Tamar Manoukian Division of Digestive Diseases.
 He received a master’s degree in pharmacology and a PhD in molecular biology at the University of Hong Kong.
 He then completed his postdoctoral training in gastroenterology at the Beth Israel Deaconess Medical Center of Harvard Medical School in Boston.

-Dr. Koon has published 43 peer-reviewed manuscripts.
-Dr. Koon’s projects have been funded by CCF, NIH, Broad Foundation and industrial funding.
+Prof. Koon has published 44 peer-reviewed manuscripts.
+Prof. Koon’s projects have been funded by CCF, NIH, Broad Foundation and industrial funding.
 His research team consists of a postdoctoral researcher, a medical resident, a technician and several undergraduate research students.
 His laboratory, at the MacDonald Research Laboratories building, is a hub of researcher interactions.
-Dr. Koon’s team develops advanced research platforms such as 3D organoid and ex-vivo cultures, high-throughput screening, microbiota, and immune systems manipulation.
-Dr. Koon’s research provides an integrated view of interactions between different systems.
+Prof. Koon’s team develops advanced research platforms such as 3D organoid and ex-vivo cultures, high-throughput screening, microbiota, and immune systems manipulation.
+Prof. Koon’s research provides an integrated view of interactions between different systems.
 He welcomes research collaborations for discovering solutions for gastrointestinal and metabolic diseases.

-Dr. Koon has 43+ peer-reviewed publications, reviews and book chapters.
+Prof. Koon has 44+ peer-reviewed publications, reviews and book chapters.
 Click here for complete list